mrisher/webxr-reference/webxr-device-api/xrdevice.md

 # XRDevice

-The XRDevice interface of the WebXR API provides information about a AR/VR device and methods for obtaining an AR/VR session.
+The `**XRDevice**` interface of the WebXR API provides information about a AR/VR device and methods for obtaining an <a href="xrsession.md">XRSession</a> object.
+Once a session is obtained, subsequent interactions with the hardware are done through it.

 ## Properties